 Any tips I should know?

 Read the product label carefully so you know how much THC and CBD it contains.
-If you are trying edibles for the first time, or a high amount of CBD, which can counter the unpleasant effects of THC.
+If you are trying edibles for the first time, choose a product with a low level of THC or a high amount of CBD, which can counter the unpleasant effects of THC.

 Avoid consuming cannabis and alcohol at the same time.
 Doing so the potential effects and can lead to extreme intoxication, dizziness and nausea, and further lower concentration and reaction times.
 Combining cannabis with alcohol can also increase vulnerable people’s risk of experiencing psychotic symptoms.